Connectors¶

 - Create

-translate()+backfill()(orfetch_and_translate()for ID-only webhooks) - Emit canonical event types:
+translate()andbackfill()(orfetch_and_translate()for ID-only webhooks like QBO). - Emit canonical expense event types: